MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/features/player-data/stats-leaderboards/title-managed/unity/live-add-stats-and-leaderboards-in-unity.md

 The Xbox Live Unity plugin contains prefabs for integer, double, and string stats.
 Additionally, a script is provided for a base stat object that can be extended to other data types.

-For more information about player stats, see [Player stats](../leaderboards-and-stats-2017/player-stats_nav.md).
+For more information about player stats, see [Title-managed Stats overview](../live-stats2017.md).

 > [!NOTE]
 > In order to use player stats or leaderboards with the Xbox Live service, you must have a successfully signed in user before you can access any data.